ValentinMinder/catstagram/specs_report/README.md

-# catstagram
+# Catstagram
-Simple Cat version of Instragram in Ruby on Rails - for Webrails class at HEIG-VD
+Simple Cat version of Instagram in Ruby on Rails - for Webrails class at HEIG-VD

 ## Provisional Report